CProject-io/LandingDocs/📁 docs/roadmap.md

 - **Feedback and Continuous Improvement:**
   - Gather feedback from early users and make adjustments as necessary.

-## Phase 4: Application Development and Community Expansion (Months 10-12)
+## Phase 4: Application Development and Community Expansion

 - **Promotion of dApp Development:**
   - Encourage the creation of decentralized applications that add value to the network and its users.